 Finding Work Writing Yelp Reviews

-How do you do so?
-Well, most of them won’t advertise directly online.
+The trouble is, most of these “review for hire” websites won’t advertise directly online.
 That’s too risky.
 Yelp hates them, and will possibly pursue legal action against them for breaking their Terms of Service.
 Instead, you need to find their recruiting ads.

-For example, you’ll often see such ads on Craigslist and on similar sites.
+For example, you’ll often see such ads on Craigslist, Amazon Mechanical Turk, or other online job posting websites.
 Many of them may make vague claims, like suggesting that you can get paid to go to restaurants, that type of thing.
 You would then be given further details when you inquired.

 Freelancing sites are another place to turn.
-Many companies use these to recruit in a similar manner.
 Here, you can look for jobs that mention reviews.
 Some may even specifically talk about Yelp reviews, although most will probably be less specific.

 Finally, you can turn to word of mouth.
 If you can find someone who does fake reviews, they may be able to get you in touch with who they’re working for.
 This isn’t easy, as most people aren’t going to admit it.
 Still, you can sometimes find threads on Reddit or on forums that give you information about writers in the field.

 More than that, you’re misleading people.
 For example, fake reviews will often make businesses look much better than they actually are.
-Some people will end up going there and could be extremely disappointed.
+Most people rely on Yelp reviews to make decisions, and it's a real bummer that some person is willing to get paid $10 to ruin my experience with the app.

 Whether this matters or not depends on who you are.
 You might be completely fine with the idea.
 But, if you’re not, there are other ways to make money with reviews – such as music reviews or game reviews.
 With those, you’re getting paid for your actual opinion and there is more income potential as well.